8.6 C

 How can one begin their spiritual/healing journey?

 We first need to make the distinction between healing and journey.
 Before we begin the journey, we must first heal ourselves.
-Think of it as if you were to take a long holiday.
-Before you do so you get a good health check; take care of any minor health issue; make arrangements with your friend/family to take care of your house and pets if you have any; and arrange with your bank to pay your bills while you’re away.
+Think of it as taking a long holiday.
+Before you do so, you get a good health check, take care of any minor health issues, make arrangements with your friend/family to take care of your house and pets if you have any, and arrange with your bank to pay your bills while you’re away.
 This is the healing that will prepare you for the journey ahead.

 What I help people to do is to clear the baggage, in this case, to clear up your past.
 Our spiritual path will take many turns, and your history can be one of those turns.
 We are creatures of the past, and our past has a cunning way of creeping up on us.
 If you do not work on that before your journey, it can stop you.
 We have one of two choices 1) the past bites you and you recognize it (you have already cleared it up), and you have the power to greet the issue and put it in its place and move on.
 2) Your past creeps up, and bites you, and you fall and breakdown because you don’t have the tools to put it in its place.